Bekike/WorkBook/docs/module_progbasics.md

 ### Version control

 #### What are the advantages of using a version control system?
+- Allow you to compare files, identify differences, and merge the changes if needed prior to committing any code.
 #### What is the difference between the working directory, the staging area and the repository in git?
+- Working directory: You can access the commit history with the Git log.
+  Staging Area: contains the proposed next commit.
+  Repository: repository tracks all changes made to files in your project, building a history over time.
 #### What are remote repositories in git?
+- Remote repositories are versions of your project that are hosted on the Internet or network somewhere.
 #### Why does a merge conflict occur?
+- Two separate branches have made edits to the same line in a file, or when a file has been deleted in one branch but edited in the other.
 #### Through what series of commands could you put a new file into a remote repository connected to your existing local repository?
+- In the Command prompt, add the URL for the remote repository where your local repository will be pushed.
+  *git remote add origin remote repository URL
+  *git remote -v
 #### What does it mean atomic commits and descriptive commit messages?
+- Short b ut full of information to ourself.
 #### What’s the difference between git and GitHub?
+- Git is a version control system that lets you manage and keep track of your source code history.
+GitHub is a cloud-based hosting service that lets you manage Git repositories.

 ## Software design

 ### Clean code

 #### What does clean code mean?
+- Clean code is code that is easy to understand and easy to change.
 #### What steps do we usually do during a clean code refactoring?
+- Understand the code, change it to do the same before refactoring.
+Shorter but understandable.

 ### Error handling